git-moss/DrivenByMoss-Documentation/Yaeltex/Yaeltex-Turn.md

 ### Play and Sequence

-* MIDI Edit: Select the MIDI channel to use to display and edit MIDI notes in sequencers
+* MIDI Edit: Select the MIDI channel to use to display and edit MIDI notes in sequencers.

 ### Workflow

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
-This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
+This cleans up the displayed banks but also prevents the options to activate a deactivated item from the controller.
 * New clip length: The length of a clip created with the New function.

 ## Document Settings